pattersam/tidi/README.md

 ### More examples

+You can find some executable examples in the [demo/](https://github.com/pattersam/tidi/tree/main/demo) directory of the repo.

-See the [Usage documentation](https://pattersam.github.io/tidi/usage/) for more examples of how Tidi can be used.
+Also see the [Usage documentation](https://pattersam.github.io/tidi/usage/) for more examples.

 ## Interested in contributing?